kevcodez/spring-boot-dashboard-scheduled-tasks/README.md

 # Development

 Simple run `yarn serve` for starting a webserver with hot reload and everything you need.
-You may the server url in .env.development.
+You should change the URLs in getEnvironmentSettings.js.

 For fetching data from the services, [Vue-Resource](https://github.com/pagekit/vue-resource) is used.
 Vue-Resource also lets you add authentication very easily.